 The wick has moved during the cooling process.
 This can happen if the wick has not been pulled taut from the outset of the cooling process.

 The candle was cracked when I removed it from the mold.
 This occurs when the candle has been cooled too quickly.
 Candles should generally be allowed to cool in moderate room temperature.
 Do not place the candle in the refrigerator or freezer in an attempt to speed up the process of the wax solidifying.
+The top of the candle is cracked.
+This can be remedied by using a hairdryer to slightly melt the surface of the candle until the cracks disappear.

 I have fragrance oil seeping from the candle.
 The most common cause of this is the use of too much fragrance oil mixed in with the molten candle wax.
 If this becomes a regular issue, because of the amount of fragrance oil you wish to use, the problem can be addressed by incorporating a hardening solution into the molten wax mix.
 Although we cannot recommend a particular brand, an example of such an agent is Vybar.